 There is flavour, food and medicine all around us, we just have to learn how to recognize it.

-Based at the Good Hope Gardens Nursery in Cape Point, Veld and Sea offers seasonal and sustainable foraging classes, workshops and collaborative events for public and private groups, wild flavour cooking classes, corporate events and team builds, tour groups, wild flavour consultations, public talks, presentations and travelling foraging tours.
+Based at the Good Hope Gardens Nursery in Cape Point, Veld and Sea offers seasonal and sustainable foraging classes, workshops and collaborative nature inspired events for public and private groups.
+We host corporate events and team builds, tour groups, wild flavour consultations as well as off-site public talks, presentations and travelling foraging workshops.

 Wild Flavour Classes, Fynbos Foraging, Coastal Foraging, Flower Workshops